Dylan O'Sullivan Farrow Facts

 Other Name:- Eliza, Malone

 Born On:- 1985-07-11

-Famous As:- Adopted daughter of Mia Farrow and Woody Allen
+Famous As:- American Artist, Writer and Adopted Daughter of Actress Mia Farrow and Director Woody Allen

 Mother:- Mia Farrow

 Father:- Woody Allen

 Brothers/Sisters:- Daisy, Frankie-Minh, Gabriel, Isaiah Justus, Kaeli-Shea, Lark, Matthew, Moses, Ronan, Sascha, Soon-Yi, Tam, Thaddeus